warrenspe/Stockings/README.md

 Subclasses of `Stocking` can override the following functions to modify functionality:

 #### preWrite
 `Stocking.write` can accept any number of positional arguments and keyword arguments.
-These will be passed to `Stocking.preWrite`, and then the result of that function will be sent to the endpoint.  `Stocking.preWrite` is expected to return a string.
+All of which will be passed to `Stocking.preWrite`, and then the result of that function will be sent to the endpoint.  `Stocking.preWrite` is expected to return a string.
 By default, `Stocking.preWrite` returns the first positional argument passed (to allow `Stocking.write("Test Message")` to work).
 However, preWrite can be overridden to format the string to send.
 For example

 ```
 class MyStocking(Stockings.Stocking):